darby-vranek/wendst/notes.md

+# 8/23/20
+Fuck it.
+I'm gonna make a new stategraph for wendst

+# 8/22/20
+* I addedd some stuff with `GetBufferedAction` to commune sg to see if that stops it returning nil

 # 8/20/20
 * wendy summon animation cuts off before end of flower animation but otherwise seems to work
 	* it looks like "wendy_channel_pst" is getting cut off - it doesn't include the flower, so I'm going to have to figure that out again.
 I'm guessing that's why the anim is missing frames.